Feel free to contact us. are 24/7 online and we are happy to talk to you.

 +387 61 811 141

-Attending this free walking tour Sarajevo, you will learn how three religions shaped, but on the other hand why unprecedented historic events marked Sarajevo forever.
-Sarajevo is rightfully considered one of the most interesting and authentic cities.
-Muslims and Christians called it the sheher.
-On the other hand Jews called it Little Jerusalem and together they formed unique customs and built the city as we know it today.
+➡️ Sarajevo is rightfully considered one of the most interesting and authentic cities.
+Muslims and Christians called it the sheer, and Jews called it Little Jerusalem and together they formed unique customs and built the city as we know it today.
 Feel the centuries go by as you walk through the streets of Sarajevo.

 5 Minutes Before Tour Event Time